Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

     def activation_function(self, x):
         return 1 - np.tanh(x)**2
 ```
 Now that we've added the weights as attributes to our neuron, and declared an activation function, lets begin the training phase, also known as forward Propagation.
 Going back to the y = mx + b format, you see that the first thing we must do is multiply the inputs by the weights.
 This can be done by using another built in numpy function called "dot" that multiply matrices together.
-Create a another function called training_step that uses returns the dot product of our 2D arrays and sends it through our activation function:
+Create a another function called training_step that returns the dot product of our 2D arrays and sends it through our activation function:
 ```python
 import numpy as np
 import numpy.random as rand